rish-16/tp/docs/UserGuide.md

 2. Download the latest `docit.jar` from [here](https://github.com/AY2122S1-CS2103-W14-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your Doc’it.
+3. Copy the file to the folder you want to use as the _home folder_ for your `Doc’it`.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <br>